Point Blank (1967 film): Critical

 In her 1967 New Yorker review of Bonnie and Clyde, Pauline Kael wrote: "A brutal new melodrama is called Point Blank, and it is."
 Kael later called the film "intermittently dazzling", and voted for John Boorman as Best Director in the 1967 National Society of Film Critics Awards polling.
 Roger Ebert gave the film three out of four stars and said, "as suspense thrillers go, Point Blank is pretty good."
 Leonard Maltin gave the film three and a half stars: "Taut thriller, ignored in 1967, but now [2008] regarded as a top film of the decade."

 In The New York Times, critic Bosley Crowther described the movie as a "spectacularly stylized and vividly photographed film that hints at some of the complex organization and hideous humanity of the modern-day underworld" and that director Boorman had "done an amazing job of getting the look and smell of Los Angeles into the texture of his picture...But, holy smokes, what a candid and calculatedly sadistic film it is!....This is not a pretty picture for the youngsters--or, indeed, for anyone with indelicate taste."

 Slant reviewer Nick Schager notes in a 2003 review: "What makes Point Blank so extraordinary, however, is not its departures from genre conventions, but Boorman's virtuoso use of such unconventional avant-garde stylistics to saturate the proceedings with a classical noir mood of existential torpor and romanticized fatalism."

-The film holds a score of 93% on review aggregator Rotten Tomatoes, based on 40 reviews with an average rating of 8.3/10.
+The film holds a score of 93% on review aggregator Rotten Tomatoes, based on 46 reviews.
 The website's critics consensus reads: "Shot with hard-hitting inventiveness and performed with pitiless cool by Lee Marvin, Point Blank is a revenge thriller that exemplifies the genre's strengths with extreme prejudice."
 On Metacritic, the film has a weighted average score of 86 out of 100 based on 15 critics, indicating "universal acclaim".